paanwaris/NCR/README.md

 <img src="man/figures/sp_OFI.png" width="100%" />

-11. 3D VISUALIZATION: NICHE SPACE WITH TEMPORAL OCCUPANCY This chunk creates a similar 3D plot as before, but this time overlays the temporal occupancy frequency instead of population density.
+11. 3D VISUALIZATION: Niche space with temporary occupancy.
+This chunk creates a similar 3D plot as before, but this time overlays the temporal occupancy frequency instead of population density.